JakeWengroff/lynda-react-tutorial/README.md

-# lynda-react-tutorial
+<h2>A sample app to learn the fundamentals of React.</h2>
-A sample app to learn the fundamentals of React.
+Thanks to Eve Porcello and Lynda.com.